 New Year, new you…ehm, I mean, new Exchange version.
-With the New Year just hitting start and Exchange 2016 about to see its first Cumulative Update, odds are good that anyone still on legacy Exchange versions is thinking about upgrades.
-With that in mind, we’ve put together a list of 16 things you can start working on now to get ready for your upgrade.
+With the New Year just hitting start and Exchange 2016 is about to see its first Cumulative Update, odds are good that anyone still on legacy Exchange versions is thinking about upgrades.
+With that in mind, we’ve put together a list of 16 things you can start working on how to get ready for your upgrade.

 1. Eliminate legacy Exchange servers

 Whether you are planning to upgrade to Exchange 2016, migrate to the cloud, or stay on an earlier version of Exchange, it’s (past) time to start getting rid of those legacy 2003 servers.
-They are end of life and out of support, and that makes each of them a ticking time bomb just waiting to cause you a major outage.
+They are at the end of life and out of support, and that makes each of them a ticking time bomb just waiting to cause you a major outage.
 If whatever they are doing is important enough to keep them, you need to replace them with a supported version.
 If they are not that important, retire them.
 Either way, it’s time to get it done.

 2. Simplify your environment

-And while you are at it, start looking at each of those connectors, bridge heads, and custom relays that you have in your environment and get rid of what you don’t need anymore.
+And while you are at it, start looking at each of those connectors, bridgeheads, and custom relays that you have in your environment and get rid of what you don’t need anymore.
 Ten years ago, it probably made sense to have a pair of dedicated servers just to pass SMTP between you and a partner…but today, there are probably better and more secure ways of doing this.
 Streamlining your Exchange org will make it easier to support and simpler to upgrade.